dharmamitra/dharmamitra-guides/docs/dharmanexus.md

 The complete Sanskrit data can be found on [GitHub](https://github.com/dharmamitra/dharmanexus-sanskrit).

 We also do our own independent data collection efforts within the Dharmamitra project.
 The Sanskrit collection is therefore growing constantly.

+We are currently working intensely on a metadata catalog that gives detailes source attribution for each individual text, and this will be added in late summer/early autumn 2025.

 #### Chinese

 The Chinese textual corpus was obtained from the [Chinese Buddhist Electronic Text Association (CBETA)](https://cbeta.org/).